Local Minimizers of the Anisotropic Isoperimetric Problem on Closed Manifolds: Introduction

-\begin{remark} {\rm The smallness of the volume $v_0$ in Theorem~\ref{thm: local min} depends on the constant $\kappa$ of the anisotropic surface energy bound $\F(\W_v) \leq \kappa v^{\sfrac{(n-1)}{n}}$.
-This dependence is crucial at several points in our proof.
+\begin{remark} {\rm The smallness of the volume $v_0$ in Theorem~\ref{thm: local min} depends on the constant $\kappa$ of the anisotropic surface energy bound $\F(\W_v) \leq \kappa v^{\sfrac{(n-1)}{n}}$. {This dependence is not needed in \cite[Theorem 2]{Figalli-Maggi-drops}, as global minimizers in the Euclidean setting automatically satisfy an upper bound on the anisotropic surface energy, by means of competition arguments.
+On the contrary,} this dependence is crucial at several points in our proof.
 A posteriori, however, Theorem \ref{thm: local min} implies the {\it improved} bound $\F(\W_v) \leq C v^{\sfrac{(n-1)}{n}}$, where $C=C(F,g)>0$ depends only on the maximum (in $x$) of the anisotropic surface energies of the Wulff shapes $K_{x}$.
 Hence it is conceivable that one could upgrade Theorem \ref{thm: local min}, removing the assumption on the anisotropic perimeter bound and obtaining constants $v_0$ and $C$ that are uniform in $\kappa$.
-We did not succeed in doing so and we leave it as interesting open question. } \end{remark} \begin{remark} {\rm In the case of {\it global} minimizers of $\F$, one may hope to prove a more refined statement than the one in Theorem~\ref{thm: local min}, namely providing information about the point $x_0\in M$ at which a global minimizer is centered.
+We did not succeed in doing so and we leave it as an interesting open question. } \end{remark} \begin{remark} {\rm In the case of {\it global} minimizers of $\F$, one may hope to prove a more refined statement than the one in Theorem~\ref{thm: local min}, namely providing information about the point $x_0\in M$ at which a global minimizer is centered.
 We expect a global minimizer is centered at a point $x_0$ where $\bar{\F}_{x_0}(K_{x_0})$ is minimized.
 This question becomes intriguing if one considers an integrand $F$ such that $\bar{\F}_{x_0}(K_{x_0})$ is constant.
 Here we expect global minimizers to be centered at a point maximizing a weighted average of the sectional curvatures of $(M,g)$ that is compatible with the anisotropy of $F$, playing the role of the scalar curvature for the isoperimetric problem.
 We leave this point as an interesting open problem. } \end{remark}

 \begin{remark}{\rm For global minimizers, a slightly weaker version of Theorem \ref{thm: local min}, which is stated in Theorem \ref{thm: uniform convergence2}, can be generalized to every convex integrand that is $C^1$ in the $x$ variable.
 Indeed, we just need to replace the use of the Alexandrov-type theorem of the first author, Kolasi\'{n}ski, and Santilli \cite[Corollary 6.8]{DRKS} in the proof of the intermeditate Theorem \ref{thm: uniform convergence} with the uniqueness (up to translations) of the Wulff shape among global minimizers \cite{bams,fonsecam1991,bromo,milman}.
 The rest of the proof of Theorem \ref{thm: uniform convergence2} remains unchanged. } \end{remark}